On a problem of Specker about Euclidean representations of finite graphs: Introduction

 Given a (simple and loopless) graph $G$ and a natural number $n \in \N$, say that $G$ is \emph{representable in $\R ^n$} if there is a map $f$ from the vertex set of $G$ (which we will also denote by $G$ in the sequel) into the Euclidean space $\R ^n$ such that $\| f(x) - f(x')\| = \| f(y) - f(y')\|$ iff $\{ x,x'\}$ and $\{ y, y'\}$ are both edges or both non-edges in $G$.
 Classical results about 2-distance sets in Euclidean spaces \cite{B} show that if $G$ is representable in $\R^n$, then $|G|\leq \binom{n+2}{2}$ where $|G|$ denotes of vertices of $G$.
 Equivalently:

-On the other hand, it has been known for a long time\footnote{To our knowledge, this result appeared first in \cite{R} together with several other results about Euclidean representations of graphs.
+On the other hand, it has been known for a long time\footnote{To my knowledge, this result appeared first in \cite{R} together with several other results about Euclidean representations of graphs.
 It is also a consequence of Schoenberg's theorem quoted below.} that every finite graph is representable in $\R ^{|G|-1}$.
-It is also clear that if $G$ is complete or independent, then $G$ is not representable in $\R ^{|G|-2}$ and dimension $|G|-1$ is necessary.
+It is also clear that if $G$ is complete (i.e. all pairs carry an edge) or independent (i.e. no pair carries an edge), then $G$ is not representable in $\R ^{|G|-2}$ and dimension $|G|-1$ is necessary.
 But what about the converse?
 If $G$ is neither complete nor independent, is it representable in $\R ^{|G|-2}$?
-According to Pouzet, who mentions it in \cite{P} in connection to the famous Ulam reconstruction problem, this question was asked by Specker before 1972.
-The purpose of this note is to prove\footnote{We have to admit that due to the lack of references we were able to find about the question, it could very well be that the result is not new.
-We feel however that even in that case, the present note may serve as a useful reference about it in the future.}:
+According to Maurice Pouzet, who mentions it in \cite{P} in connection to the famous Ulam reconstruction problem, this question was asked by Ernst Specker around 1972.
+Indeed, it was mentioned in 1973 during the conference in honor of the sixtieth birthday of Paul Erd\H os.
+Nobody could figure out the answer.
+However, it already existed at that time, and even had been published by Einhorn and Schoenberg in \cite{ES}.

 \begin{thm} Let $G$ be a finite graph.
 Assume that $G$ is neither complete nor independent.
 Then $G$ is representable in $\R ^{|G|-2}$. \end{thm}